ibm-cloud-docs/Registry/registry_users.md

 To find out more about {{site.data.keyword.iamlong}} (IAM) access role policies, see [IAM access](/docs/account?topic=account-userroles).

-From version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the GUI on or after 29 July 2020, you can configure access to resources within the namespace at the [resource group](/docs/account?topic=account-rgs) level, see [Planning namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan).
+From version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the {{site.data.keyword.cloud_notm}} console on or after 29 July 2020, you can configure access to resources within the namespace at the [resource group](/docs/account?topic=account-rgs) level, see [Planning namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan).
 However, you can still set permissions for the namespace at the account level or in the namespace itself.

 ## Creating policies
 {: #create}